 An extremely belated sequel, Hard Target 2 carries on with the idea of people being hunted for sport.
 I loved seeing Scott share the screen with Tamerua Morrison!

-The story and pacing is loose as hell, but there are some snappy lines.
-But there are some particularly tasty kicks.
+The story and pacing is loose as hell, but there are some snappy lines, and some particularly tasty kicks.

 My first!
 Turns out it’s a special one for Scott too, as he produced and wrote it.
 I was slightly put off by how straight Scott’s character is but he’s balanced out by his bonkers former team.

 Michael Jai White and Ray Park are good value.

 Stevenson adds weight to proceedings, whilst I couldn’t help but shout “It’s fucking Nick Moran!” at the screen.

 Lots of fighting, but not much actual Accident Manning?
 Maybe a sequel could fix that.
 I’d watch it.